Towards Accelerated Model Training via Bayesian Data Selection: Methodology

 Formally, we make the following approximation:

 where $\tilde{f}: \mathcal{X} \to \mathbb{R}^k$ denotes the zero-shot predictor used.

 We can think of the pre-trained model as a universal validation model trained on an extensive dataset, leading to the Bayesian posterior collapsing to a point estimate.
-Although these data points may not precisely follow the data generating distribution for the current task, they share fundamental patterns with the data in our problem, making the above approximation reasonable.

-This also aligns with the recent trend of exploring the potential of pre-trained models.
-Importantly, our model eventually performs much better than the zero-shot predictor, as confirmed in our studies.
+Although its training data may not precisely follow the data-generating distribution for the current task, they share fundamental patterns with the data in our problem, making the above approximation reasonable.
+Notably, as shown in \cref{sec:expp}, our trained model eventually performs much better than the zero-shot predictor.